GeneralZero/TakZeropy/README.md

 This is a fairly faithful interpretation of the system described in the Alpha Go Zero paper "Mastering the Game of Go without Human Knowledge".

-# Gimme the weights

-Recomputing the AlphaGo Zero weights will take about 1700 years on commodity hardware, see for example: http://computer-go.org/pipermail/computer-go/2017-October/010307.html

-One reason for publishing this program is that we are running a public, distributed effort to repeat the work.
-Working together, and especially when starting on a smaller scale, it will take less than 1700 years to get a good network (which you can feed into this program, suddenly making it strong).

 # Want to help

 All you need a PC with a internet connection.
 Thats it.